 - Reflecting on Sokhoufeh Sakhi’s experiences of solitary confinement and self-isolation, what have you missed about meeting with others, and how do you feel about that?
 Is the virus making you see the physical gathering of our churches for worship as more important or less?

 - Signing off a letter to the Thessalonians (1 Thess 5.23) Paul prays for the church members, ‘spirit, soul and body’.
 Does your body get the same attention from your faith as your spirit and your soul?
 If so, how; and if not, why not?
-Is this pandemic changing how you understand your body and its place in creation?
+Is this pandemic changing how you understand yourself as a body and its place in creation?

 A liturgy to close this session is available here.